Bootstrap

 The application user is not used internally by the operator, which instead relies on the superuser to reconcile the cluster with the desired status.

-Passing options to initdb
+Passing Options to initdb

 dataChecksums

-When dataChecksums is set to true, CNPG invokes the -k option in initdb to enable checksums on data pages and help detect corruption by the I/O system - that would otherwise be silent (default: false).
+When dataChecksums is set to true, CloudNativePG invokes the -k option in initdb to enable checksums on data pages and help detect corruption by the I/O system - that would otherwise be silent (default: false).

 encoding